 Victoria Burton-Harris, one of Ra's attorneys, isn't so sure.

 “You're allowed to behave differently when you’re fearful based on the color of your skin,” Burton-Harris tells us.
 “George Zimmerman was allowed to be fearful and to act on that fear.
 He was allowed to take the life of an unarmed black child.
 Juxtapose that next to my client who had a car coming at her mother, and that same car had just presented danger to her child.
 It was driven by the complaining witness, but Siwatu wasn’t allowed to be fearful and rely on her government-licensed and sanctioned firearm to ward off her attacker.”

 The confrontation took place in July 2017 in front of Ra’s mother’s house on Sturtevant Street in Detroit, and stemmed from a fight that took place a few months earlier between Ra’s niece and the niece’s friend.

 In an interview with Metro Times, Ra’s legal team described its account of the events: When that friend showed up at Ra’s mother’s house in July, Ra ordered her out.
 That allegedly led to a verbal confrontation between Ra and the friend’s mother, Chanell Harvey, who had driven to the home to pick up her daughter.

-The team said the situation escalated quickly, with Harvey using her car to ram Ra’s vehicle while Ra’s 2-year-old daughter played inside.
+Lawyers say the situation escalated quickly, with Harvey using her car to ram Ra’s vehicle while Ra’s 2-year-old daughter played inside.
 Harvey then allegedly attempted to run over Ra’s mother, at which point Ra grabbed her registered — and unloaded — handgun from her glovebox.